CovenantSQL/CovenantSQL/cmd/cli/README.md

 Generated nonce.
 ```

+Then, you can find private key and config.yaml in bp.

 ## Initialize a CovenantSQL `cli`

 You need to provide a config and a master key for initialization.
 The master key is used to encrypt/decrypt local key pair.
 If you generate a config file with `idminer`, you can find the config file in the directory that `idminer` create.